 If you have questions about immigration and public benefits such as SNAP, call the free, confidential ActionNYC hotline at 1-800-354-0365, Monday to Friday from 9 a.m. to 6 p.m., or call 311 and say “Public Charge” to access timely and trusted information and connections to legal help.

-New York State’s Pandemic Electronic Benefit Transfer (P-EBT) is a new benefit that gives up to $420 per child in money for groceries to all NYC public school families.
+P-EBT: New York State’s Pandemic Electronic Benefit Transfer (P-EBT) is a benefit funded through the federal stimulus bill that gives up to $420 per child in money for groceries to all NYC public school families.
+New York State Department of Health's COVID-19 Frequently Asked Questions addresses many common issues or concerns about travel restrictions.
 No sign-up is required.
 All families of NYC public school children, regardless of immigration status, income, or employment, will receive this money.
 Visit the New York State Office of Temporary and Disability Assistance P-EBT FAQ webpage for more information.

 Most families that receive SNAP and/ or TA (Cash) benefits already received the P-EBT food benefits for each eligible child sometime in May or June.
 The P-EBT food benefits were issued directly to your household's existing EBT card and added to your SNAP balance.
 You can check your family's SNAP/P-EBT food benefits balance (but not your eligibility for P-EBT food benefits) by visiting www.connectebt.com or by calling 1-888-328-6399.
 Call center agents at this number can only answer questions about your SNAP balance.
 They do not have information about P-EBT food benefits and cannot answer any questions about whether you are eligible and when you will receive them.